-Illegal artisanal and small-scale gold mining (ASGM) poses a significant threat to ecosystems around the world, and perhaps most urgently, the Amazon biomes.
-The threat is not only due to the deforestation and degradation caused by the industry but from the use of mercury to amalgamate gold, which then seeps into both surface and subway waterways, poisoning the water and entering the local food chain via fish.
+Illegal artisanal and small-scale gold mining (ASGM) poses a significant threat to ecosystems around the world, and perhaps most urgently, to the Amazon biomes.
+The threat is not only due to the deforestation and degradation caused by the industry but from the use of mercury to amalgamate gold, which then seeps into both surface and subterranean waterways, poisoning the water and entering the local food chain via fish.

 Assessing the impacts of ASGM and calculating a monetary value for these impacts allows for strengthened policies, raises visibility of the issues for the general public and communities affected by mining, and encourages investments in the prevention and the remediation of harmful impacts on the environment and local communities.